 I don't think we'll be disappointed.

-Uh I consider some of the sources I've been speaking to very well versed on these documents.
+I consider some of the sources I've been speaking to very well versed on these documents.

-You're saying your sources are better than mine, is what you're saying.
+You're saying your sources are better than mine, is what you're saying?

 No, not at all.

-You're saying you're may have the you know, we may we may both be surprised.
+You know, we may both be surprised.

 I think even more so than a nine or ten.

-I yeah, Sean, I think what the push for this was, they were so adamant.
+Sean, I think what the push for this was, they were so adamant.

 All of the congressional members that have seen these documents, the people that have been working on these investigations, you know, they know when they look at them whether or not there were national security implications here, whether or not these documents should be made public.

-So what I've been hearing is that if these documents are released next week, as we hope, uh, by the president, if he declassifies them and allows Congress then to share them with the public, the answers will be given.
+So what I've been hearing is that if these documents are released next week, as we hope, by the president, if he declassifies them and allows Congress then to share them with the public, the answers will be given.

-This will blow this entire thing wide open and the American people and the rest of the world, because this is not just about us.
+This will blow this entire thing wide open and the American people and the rest of the world.

 This is about what we represent and how this chaos and infighting is destroying our reputation overseas.